AdobeDocs/campaign-web.en/help/v8/workflows/activities/email.md

 ## Example

 Here is a cross-channel workflow example with a segmentation and two deliveries.
-The workflow targets all customers who have an email address and who are interested in coffee machines.
+The workflow targets all customers who live in Paris and who are interested in coffee machines.
 Among this population, an email is sent to the regular customers and an SMS is sent to the VIP clients.

 ![](../assets/workflow-channel-example.png)
 <!--